We figured it would be an excellent time to reflect on how you are doing so far.

-Did you oversee a number of events?
-We’re aware of the summer of festivals, and we know your guests are paying big bucks to have fun.
+We’re aware of the summer of festivals, and we know your customers are paying big bucks to have fun.

-If your stress level is high, there’s a very high probability that your efficiency could be low.
+If your stress level is high, there’s a very high probability that your efficiency could be lower than you need.

 We get it; knowing this is overwhelming.